Darshan-2021-11/HealthWise/readme.md

 - [_nodejs_](https://nodejs.org/en/download "Nodejs Download Link")
 - [_MongoDB Atlas With Compass_](https://www.mongodb.com/products/tools)

+`Note:`
-`Note:` After installing, **Make sure you add above tools into the environment variable** of your box so that the project files can access them.
+1. After installing, **Make sure you add above tools into the environment variable** of your box so that the project files can access them.
+2. All the further commands are assuming that you are in you favourite shell in the main project directory i.e. under teh name `HealthWise`.

 To replicate the development environment, follow the given steps below: